 From the Archives: Bayside American Legion Collection

-Our newest online exhibit is a collection of historical memorabilia from the American Legion Post 510 of Bayside, including rare scrapbooks, photographs, periodicals and more.
+This online exhibit is a collection of historical memorabilia from the American Legion Post 510 of Bayside, including rare scrapbooks, photographs, periodicals and more.
 Special thanks to Joan and Robert Firmery, whose father was past commander Arthur Firmery, for their contributions to this exhibit.

-This new online exhibit provides a snippet of the letter collection at Bayside Historical Society.
+This online exhibit provides a snippet of the letter collection at Bayside Historical Society.
 These letter correspondences from the Bell Family Collection offer glimpses into the lives and times of the past century.

 From the Archives: Holiday Greeting Cards of the Bell Family

 Like any American family, the Bells collect and send holiday greeting cards to friends and loved ones.
-This exhibit showcases some of the pretty designs of the holiday cards kept by members of the Bell Family and ultimately preserved by our Archives.
+This online exhibit showcases some of the pretty designs of the holiday cards kept by members of the Bell Family and ultimately preserved by our Archives.

 This online exhibit presents poems written by the Bells of Bayside and collected by Bayside Historical Society.
 These handwritten pieces showcase the artistic merit of the many members of the family during their time living in Bayside, NY.
 Taken from the archives of Bayside Historical Society's Bell Family Collection, these written works offer insights into the events that they have experienced during their time.

 Bayside Day 1914 on Historypin

 View Bayside Historical Society's Historypin collection of historical documents and pictures to depict life during the celebration in 1914.